-When working with individuals, I initially focus on what brings you to therapy.
-I want to understand your emotional and behavioral difficulties, as well as the goals and dreams that you have.
+In individual therapy, I initially focus on what brings you to therapy, as well as the goals and dreams that you have.

 Our behavior patterns are our “creative adjustments” to life circumstances that we were not able to resolve with the resources we had at the time.
 I hope to create a safe place where we can bring curiosity and explore all the different parts of your experience and how they influence your life today.
 I strive to make our work collaborative and supportive and a conduit to you having increased access to your life force, authenticity, creativity and resilience.